alphacoder-mp3/ByteNotes/README.md

 - [Open an issue](https://github.com/alphacoder-mp3/ByteNotes/issues) if you believe you've encountered a bug.
 - Follow the [local development guide](https://ByteNotes/docs/local-development) to get your local dev environment set up.
 - Make a [pull request](https://github.com/alphacoder-mp3/ByteNotes/pull) to add new features/make quality-of-life improvements/fix bugs.

+### For Local Development (with existing PostgreSQL)

+1. Copy `.env.example` to `.env` and update with your local PostgreSQL and Cloudinary credentials.
+2. Update the `DATABASE_URL` in `docker-compose.yml` to use `host.docker.internal` instead of `db`.
+3. Run `docker-compose -f docker/docker-compose.yml up --build`

+### For Remote Users or Fresh Setup

+1. Copy `.env.example` to `.env` and update with your Cloudinary credentials.
+2. Run `docker-compose -f docker/docker-compose.yml up --build`

+The app will be available at http://localhost:3000